geonetwork/core-geonetwork/docs/manual/docs/user-guide/describing-information/creating-metadata.md

 To add or edit metadata, the user:

 -   Must have an `editor` profile or higher.
--   Should be a member of a group you want to add information for.
+-   Should be a member of the [Workspace Group](../../administrator-guide/managing-users-and-groups/creating-group.md#1-workspace-group) you want to add information for.

 Contact your administrator if you don't have the correct profile.